chaosink/subface/README.md

 # subface

-An implementation of Loop subdivision surfaces.
+A collection of triangle subdivision/tessellation/decimation implementations.

 # Compiling